Project 2029: A Mandate for Economic and Political Justice

 -

-Success Metrics: Measurable goals and public accountability framework
+Success Metrics: Measurable goals and public accountability framework—success defined by laws passed and institutional safeguards established, not executive orders signed

 Key Themes